JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8024 days**.

-And here is a just a random fact -  **Every three seconds a baby is born somewhere in the world**.
+And here is a just a random fact -  **The most diners per capita in the world are located in the U.S. state New Jersey**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)